atellmer/dark/README.md

 #### batch

-Enables only the last render call in this animation frame.
+Enables only the last render call in this tick.

 ```tsx
 import { batch } from '@dark-engine/core';